-In the UK we have two great obsessions, Tea and DIY.
-With the increasing value of property many of us are deciding to stay where we are and to extend and renovate the homes we are in.
-These works include refurbishment of a property, perhaps a new bathroom or kitchen through to multi-storey extensions creating more space downstairs and additional bedrooms upstairs.
+In the UK we have two great obsessions – tea and DIY.
+With the increasing value of property, many of us are deciding to stay where we are and extend or renovate the homes we are in.
+These works include refurbishment of a property – perhaps a new bathroom or kitchen – through to multi-storey extensions to create more space downstairs and additional bedrooms upstairs.

 Whether you intend to do the work to the property yourself or employ a builder is up to you, either way you are going to need the funds to enable you to extend or renovate your property.
-There are 4 ways we can help you can do this, and they are:
+There are 4 ways we can help you can do this:

 - Further advance from current mortgage lender